jamesmuldrow/100-days-of-code/log.md

 Today I continued the labs associated with Angela Yu's Udemy IOS Course.
 Today we focused on adding items to list.
 Section 19. https://www.udemy.com/ios-11-app-development-bootcamp

 **Thoughts** Found the info presented was well thought out and helpful

+### Day 4: May 31, Thursday

+Today I continued the labs associated with Angela Yu's Udemy IOS Course.
+Today we focused on preparing our envirnmont for follow-on lessons in data persistance.
+Section 19. https://www.udemy.com/ios-11-app-development-bootcamp

+**Thoughts** Found the info presented was well thought out and helpful